 Where you live might also impact your dog’s condition.
 Cold, dry climates can lead to dry skin that can crack and cause infection if left untreated.

 And dry skin can be itchy beyond belief, so we need to do everything we can to stop inflammation and further scratching.

 But don’t panic.
-You can get products that help, such as the Bag Balm Pet Moisturizer, which works well for cracked and damaged skin on all pup sizes and breeds.
+You can get products that help, such as the Bag Balm Pet Moisturizer on Chewy, which works well for cracked and damaged skin on all pup sizes and breeds.

 6. Bacterial Infection

 A dog paw infection can get quite severe.
 So if you notice any of the symptoms, seeing a vet is an absolute must.
 It’s not a wait-and-see situation — the sooner, the better.

 Symptoms include paw licking and chewing, redness, itching, and swelling.
 There might be fluid in between the toes, and the nails can turn a brownish color.

 A bacterial infection can start from something as simple as a crack in the skin or from your pup scratching too much.
 Prevention includes keeping an eye out for any paw differences, no matter how small.